Sometimes you glance out the window while you're waiting on the tea kettle to boil and you notice two deer in your backyard.

-- Mom, Dad, and I went out for our traditional dinner at Portillo's.
+- Traditional dinner at Portillo's.
 It's not fancy but it's such a Chicagoland institution and something I've greatly missed since I moved out of state 7 1/2 years ago.

 - My parent's cat Buzz and I had lots of good snuggle time.
 He's getting even sweeter in his old age.